 It is important to know that, as a veteran who developed a disease as a consequence of PFAS exposure during active duty, you are entitled to financial compensation from the liable companies, a process with which our skilful attorneys and their legal team will help you.
 Since we are aware that most veterans injured by PFAS are elderly and in poor health, your participation in the legal process will be minimal, as we will take care of the majority of documents on your behalf.

 Exposure to PFAS occurs via inhalation and ingestion, being able to result in numerous awful diseases, including cancer.
 Sadly, most veterans who were stationed on contaminated military bases come to struggle with cancer within several years of their first exposure to PFAS.
 While being stationed on a polluted military base, you will unavoidably be exposed to high levels of PFAS from the environment, and, once these harmful substances reach your bloodstream, they will remain there forever, as the human body cannot eliminate them.
-As a result, you may develop one of the following diseases and health conditions:

 Unfortunately, over 40,000 veterans receive a cancer diagnosis every year throughout the country, a large percentage of whom developed their disease as a consequence of toxic exposure in the military.
 It is estimated that, as the veteran population continues to age, the number of cancer cases among veterans will increase significantly.